Didisimmons/Flybody-gym/README.md

 * The image used on the rates page as the hero image is a photo by Karsten Winegeart from [unsplash](https://unsplash.com/photos/0Wra5YYVQJE).

-* The hero image on the timetable page is a photo by Sven Mieke from [unsplash] (https://unsplash.com/photos/MsCgmHuirDo)
+* The hero image on the timetable page is a photo by Sven Mieke from [unsplash](https://unsplash.com/photos/MsCgmHuirDo).

 * The background hero image for the instructors page is a photo from Marcos Paulo Prado from [unsplash](https://unsplash.com/photos/-k7WRj0E64Q).